a7b/yarn/README.md

 The `telescoping-decoder` package implements the staged decoding pipeline used to handle circuit-level quantum error correction, combining fast GPU decoding, CPU fallback stages, and a final exact integer-programming stage.
+A detailed explanation of how we implemented the CUDA kernels for the GPU stages can be found [here.](telescoping-decoder/docs/s1_s2_decoders.html)

 ## Tooling